HectorVilas/minesweeper/README.md

 ### other ideas:
 - ❌ a graphic minefield
 - ❌ non-rectangular board shapes
-- ❌ ~~num type input items changes board size in real time~~
 - ❌ sounds
 - - ❌ sound toggle button in options
 - ❌ show the README.md in the page (may create a new repo for this)
-- ❌ replace numbers for images (preventing bad tile scaling)
+- ✅ replace numbers for images (preventing bad tile scaling)
 - ❌ language selector (english - spanish)

+### animations:
+- ✅ shockwave effect after revealing a mine
+- ❌ animation for board drawing

 # update 1
 Starting again with the game was a really good idea.
 I just made something in 44 lines of code that took me more than 100 lines in the previous version.